Data Flows & Dashboards

 Quick filters

-You can quickly apply filters by clicking the following elements on the Visibility page:
+You can quickly apply filters by clicking these elements on the Visibility page:

 - DETECTIONS (button) - Limit the data to events that triggered a detection defined in your policies.
 Click ACTIVITY to remove this filter and return to the full event view.

-- Date range dropdown - Select a predefined time range from the dropdown next to the search bar at the top of the page.
+- Date range dropdown - Select a predefined time range from the dropdown next to the search bar.
 You can also use Set custom range to define and apply your own interval.

 - Policy Detections - Click a detection type in the Policy Detections dashboard to show only events that triggered that detection.